1574637723Zyl/Software_Engineering/README.md

 ├── run_experiments.sh     #  Shell script for running batch experiments
 ├── results/               #  Folder to store experimental results
 ```
-TD3+BC is a simple approach to offline RL where only two changes are made to TD3: (1) a weighted behavior cloning loss is added to the policy update and (2) the states are normalized.
-Unlike competing methods there are no changes to architecture or underlying hyperparameters.
-The paper can be found [here](https://arxiv.org/abs/2106.06860).

-### Usage
-Paper results were collected with [MuJoCo 1.50](http://www.mujoco.org/) (and [mujoco-py 1.50.1.1](https://github.com/openai/mujoco-py)) in [OpenAI gym 0.17.0](https://github.com/openai/gym) with
  # How to Run
 The paper results can be reproduced by running:
 ```Add commentMore actions